-- We may also store and use sensitive personal information including medical/health conditions to help us carry out employment law obligations..
+- We may also store and use personal information to help us carry out employment law obligations.

 - In addition, we may be obliged by law to store your communications and personal data, including activity logs, and we may need to show details of these to government or authorised officials upon request.
 Like many websites we use log files to monitor effectiveness of our online marketing programmes.

 We take the security of your data seriously and we comply with the data protection principles and have internal policies and controls in place to ensure personal data is not lost, destroyed, misused or disclosed.

 Where we employ third parties to process personal data on our behalf they do so on the basis of our written instructions.

 How long do we keep the data?